Yahavk94/Rubiks-Cube/README.md

 For the cube to be solved, each face must be returned to have only one color.

 ## Description
-Assuming all faces are the same size and contain 9 stickers, this project uses Iterative Deepening A* algorithm to find a sequence of primitive steps, with a **minimal cost of moves** that will lead us from the initial node to the goal node.
+Assuming all faces are the same size and contain 9 stickers, this project uses Iterative Deepening A* algorithm to find a sequence of primitive steps, with a **minimal cost of moves** that will lead us from the initial state to the goal state.

 ## Installation
 - Clone this repository.